 The Caribbean has always been a popular golf destination, but today there are more choices than ever for golfers.
-The Dominican Republic has emerged as one of the world's best golf destinations -- Casa de Campo's Teeth of the Dog course is listed as #35 in the world by Golf Magazine, for example -- and you can even find golf in such unusual destinations as Cuba and Haiti.
-So pack your clubs for your next trip to the Caribbean and experience firsthand the fun of playing golf under the tropical sun!
+The Dominican Republic has emerged as one of the world's best golf destinations—Casa de Campo's Teeth of the Dog course is listed as one of the best in the world by Golf Magazine, for example— and you can even find golf in such unusual destinations as Cuba and Haiti.
+So pack your clubs for your next trip to the Caribbean, and experience firsthand the fun of playing golf under the tropical sun.

-This links course at the Cap Juluca resort has 14 sea-view holes that distracts duffers with panoramas of the Caribbean and nearby St. Martin/Maarten.
+This links course at the CuisinArt Golf Resort & Spa has 14 sea-view holes that distract duffers with panoramas of the Caribbean and nearby St. Martin/Maarten.
 But keep your eye on the ball, because the course is full of lagoons and ponds, including one stocked with bonefish if you decide to throw down the clubs and pick up a rod and reel.

 AddressAntigua and Barbuda